bowang-lab/gcn-drug-repurposing/README.md

 1. `pip install -r requirements.txt`
 2. follow the instruction [here](https://github.com/thunlp/OpenNE) to install openne.
 For the specific version we used, check the submodule OpenNE in the resources folder.

-Note we inherited and edited the data and network buildup from [MSI](https://github.com/snap-stanford/multiscale-interactome).
+We inherited and edited the data and network buildup from [MSI](https://github.com/snap-stanford/multiscale-interactome).
 Credits to the original authors.
 Our edited version is stored in folder [multiscale](multiscale).

 ## Predict the proximities for all target proteins and drugs with respect to Covid-19